balanced/balanced.github.com/_posts/2013-10-15-kindrid-picking-payment-processor-consider-cost-not-charge.md

 ---

-<small>[Leighton Cusack](https://twitter.com/lay2000lbs) leads innovation projects at [OneHope](http://onehope.net/) and is a co-founder of [Kindrid](https://kindrid.com/), an SMS and mobile donation management platform for churches.
-To date, Kindrid is one of Balanced's fastest growing donation platforms.</small>
+[Leighton Cusack](https://twitter.com/lay2000lbs) leads innovation projects at [OneHope](http://onehope.net/) and is a co-founder of [Kindrid](https://kindrid.com/), an SMS and mobile donation management platform for churches.
+To date, Kindrid is one of Balanced's fastest growing donation platforms.